 Psychology A-level offers a fascinating insight into influences on human behaviour.
-These include biological factors such as the effect of hormones, neurotransmitters and brain injury, as well as how childhood experiences influence adult behaviour.
-There are opportunities during the course to carry out small-scale psychological research projects in order to apply knowledge of experimental and qualitative research methods.
+These include biological factors such as the influence of hormones, neurotransmitters and brain injury, as well as how childhood experiences influence adult behaviour.
+There are opportunities during the course to carry out small-scale psychological research projects.

-Psychology students gain an understanding of the complexities of human behaviour which enables them to challenge their own perception of others, as well as valuable skills of analysis and evaluation which are transferable to other subjects and essential for higher education.
+Psychology students gain an understanding of the complexities of human behaviour that enables them to challenge their own perception of others, as well as develop valuable skills of analysis and evaluation which are transferable to other subjects and essential for higher education.

 eleanorYear 12 student